 Encinitas offers travelers the chance to enjoy an authentic SoCal surf town experience with its rustic beaches, cool boutiques, and casual dining scene.
-We’re talking here about fun things to do in Encinitas, we’re including the communities that people often forget are also part of the Encinitas incorporated city which are Cardiff, Leucadia, and Olivenhain.
+While we’re talking here about fun things to do in Encinitas, we’re including the communities that people often forget are also part of the Encinitas incorporated city: Cardiff, Leucadia, and Olivenhain.

 Location: 400 B St, Encinitas, CA 92024

-If you are ever at a loss for what to do in Encinitas, start at Moonlight Beach.
-It’s one of San Diego’s best beaches and many North County hotel concierges send guests here even if it’s a little further of a drive.
+If you are ever at a loss for what to do in Encinitas, start at Moonlight State Beach.
+It’s one of San Diego’s best beaches and the best beach in Encinitas.
+I know that many North County hotel concierges send guests here, even if it’s a little further of a drive.

 At this beach, you can play a game of volleyball, go swimming, or learn how to boogie board.
-There is also a fun playground for the kids and even a concession stand with pizza, burgers, and ice cream.
+There is also a fun playground for the kids, and the concession stand (that my husband worked at as a teenager!) is now a seasonal more gourmet, fast-casual outlet called Beach Wolf with avocado toasts and tacos.
 If you prefer to lounge around on the beach all day, you can even rent a beach umbrella for the day to make your stay much more comfortable.

 Location: 948 Neptune Ave, Encinitas, CA 92024

 Whether you want to try your hand at surfing or just want to watch the action, Beacon’s Beach is definitely the place to go.
-From sunrise on, you can spot adept surfers battling the waves and riding swell after swell.
+From sunrise on, you can spot adept surfers battling the waves and riding swell after swell in the lovely Pacific Ocean.

-You are also welcome to bring along your own gear and give it a try for yourself.
+You are also welcome to bring your own gear and try it for yourself.
 If you do not have any of your own, head down Highway 101 to Progression Surf to rent a surfboard and other gear for the day or longer.

 Location: 1298 S Coast Hwy 101, Encinitas, CA 92024

 Tide pools aside, let’s not forget that Swami’s Beach is so famous for surfing that it received a shout-out out in Surfin’ USA by the Beach Boys.
 You’ll find a lot of regulars here (it’s not the best place to go out as a newbie).
 Not a surfer?
-No worries, it’s fun to sit on the sand to watch the action.
+No worries, sitting on the sand to watch the action is fun on this beach in Encinitas.

-Nestled in a quiet neighborhood along F Street, you will find a truly magnificent sight: two rather large boats standing tall and proud between the beach houses.
-Dubbed the SS Moonlight and SS Encinitas, these boathouses have been an integral part of the city since the early 1920s.
+Nestled in a quiet neighborhood along F Street and two blocks from the beach, you will find a truly magnificent sight: two rather large boats standing tall and proud between the beach houses.
+Dubbed the SS Moonlight and SS Encinitas, these boathouses have been integral to the city since the early 1920s.

 During that time, they were brought to life to serve as a hotel and bathhouse for the locals.
 Since then, however, they have transformed into private dwellings for rent until they are paid off.
 Once that happens, they will transform yet again.
-This time into a museum for all to enjoy.
+This time, it is a museum for all to enjoy.
+A fun fact is that they’ve never even been out on the water!
 For now, swing by and take a look because how often do you see something like this?

 Location: Chesterfield Dr. & S Coast Hwy 101, Encinitas, CA 92007